-Dairy foods and calcium
+Dairy foods and calcium and cancer risk

 Dairy foods such as milk, yoghurt and cheese are a rich source of dietary nutrients.
 They provide a good source of dietary calcium and contain protein, vitamin A, vitamin B 12, magnesium, phosphorus, potassium, riboflavin and zinc.
 The table below shows the calcium content of some common dairy foods.

 Foods and beverages high in calcium may contribute to stronger bones and teeth.
 There is also some evidence that dairy foods and calcium play a role in the prevention of heart disease and weight management.

 The evidence shows that milk and calcium (both dietary calcium and as a supplement) protect against bowel cancer.

 Dairy foods should be eaten as part of a varied and nutritious diet to help maintain healthy bones and teeth.
 However for those who prefer to avoid dairy products, it is recommended that alternatives foods that are either a source of calcium or have added calcium are chosen.

 Cancer Council supports the Australian Dietary Guidelines, which encourage people to eat at least two and a half serves of dairy foods (milk, yoghurt and cheese) or alternatives each day.
 Cancer Council encourages people to choose reduced fat varieties.

 |>50 years||4 serves|